FelicienC/binancebot/README.md

 - Scheduler
 - PubSub

-These resources are arranged as described in the folowing diagram :
+These resources are arranged as described in the following diagram :
 ![infrastructure-schema](docs/schema.svg)

 ### Tools